Parametrised moduli spaces of surfaces as infinite loop spaces: Arc systems and the cut locus

-See \tref{Figure}{fig:cutlocus} for an example of the cut locus of a mapping class obtained as a simple product of Dehn twists.
-Note that it is possible that two curves $c_i$ and $c_j$ cobound a cylinder in $Y$: in this case the two curves are isotopic as non-oriented simple closed curves, but they carry opposite orientations.
+See \iref{Figure}{fig:cutlocus} for an example of the cut locus of a mapping class obtained as a simple product of Dehn twists.
+Note that it is possible that two curves $c_i$ and $c_j$ cobound a cylinder in $Y$: in this case the two curves are isotopic as non-oriented simple closed curves, but the isotopy bringing $c_i$ to $c_j$, spanned by the cylinder of $Y$, ends with an orientation-reversing diffeomorphism $c_i\cong c_j$, as the two curves inherit their orientation from $Y$ while being on \emph{opposite} sides of the cylinder contained in $Y$.
 Hence the isotopy classes of the curves $c_1,\dots,c_h$, considered as oriented curves, are all distinct.

 Note that the cut locus of the identity $\one\in\Gamma(\caS,\del\caS)$ is \emph{empty}, and the white and yellow decomposition consists of a white region $W=\caS$ and an empty yellow region.
 Vice versa, the cut locus of a non-trivial mapping class $\phi\in\Gamma(\caS,\del\caS)$ is always non-empty.